mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/operations/access-control/rbac/index.md

 The user can now use the HTTP verbs HEAD, GET, DELETE, POST, and PUT when accessing any URL at or under `/dkp`.
 Provided the downstream application follows REST conventions, this effectively allows read, edit, and delete privileges.

-<p class="message--note"><strong>NOTE: </strong>To allow users to access the Kommander UI, ensure they have the appropriate <code>dkp-kommander-</code> role in addition to the Kommander roles granted in the Kommander UI.
+<p class="message--note"><strong>NOTE: </strong>To allow users to access the DKP UI, ensure they have the appropriate <code>dkp-kommander-</code> role in addition to the Kommander roles granted in the DKP UI.
 For more information, see the <a href="../">Access Control section of the Kommander documentation</a>.</p>

 #### Group